How to Reduce Hiring Bias Using Applicant Tracking Systems

 1. Does your ATS use AI scoring or automated ranking?
 If yes, map every feature that influences candidate ranking.

-3. When did you last run a bias audit and who conducted it?
+3. When did you last run a bias audit, and who conducted it?
 Vendor self-audits do not satisfy legal requirements.

 The EEOC recovered almost $700 million for discrimination victims in FY2024, highlighting the legal exposure and costs associated with biased hiring practices.

 The regulatory map for AI-powered hiring is patchy but consequential.
-Federal enforcement has deprioritized disparate impact cases under the 2025 executive order changes, but state laws have not moved and in some cases have strengthened.
+Federal enforcement has deprioritized disparate impact cases under the 2025 executive order changes, but state laws have not moved and, in some cases, have strengthened.

 New York City Local Law 144 (LL 144)

-This is the most technically detailed AEDT law in the US and the one most diverse teams misunderstand.
+This is the most technically detailed AEDT law in the US, and the one most diverse teams misunderstand.
 Three things you must know:

 • Remote-hire trigger: LL 144 applies whenever you hire a New York City resident for any role, including fully remote.
 You do not need a NYC office.
 Violations carry $500–$1,500 per day per tool.

-• Employer obligation: Compliance is your responsibility, not your vendor's.
-A vendor's internal audit does not satisfy LL 144 you need an independent third-party audit conducted annually.
+• Employer obligation: Compliance is your responsibility, not your vendor’s.
+A vendor’s internal audit does not satisfy LL 144; you need an independent third-party audit conducted annually.

-• Candidate rights: You must provide candidates with 10-day advance notice before using an AEDT tool and offer a reasonable alternative assessment on request.
+• Candidate rights: You must provide candidates with a 10-day advance notice before using an AEDT tool and offer a reasonable alternative assessment on request.

 Illinois HB 3773 and Colorado SB 24-205

 Illinois requires written disclosure to applicants when AI is used in hiring and mandates annual demographic reporting of AI screening outcomes.
-Colorado's law focuses on algorithmic discrimination standards for high-risk AI systems including hiring tools.
+Colorado’s law focuses on algorithmic discrimination standards for high-risk AI systems, including hiring tools.
 Both laws remain in full force regardless of federal posture.
 Setting diversity goals is essential as it keeps the issue of diversity front and center within organizations, encouraging accountability and focus on hiring practices.

 Title VII and the Four-Fifths Rule